• Skip to primary navigation

 If you love low-fat, creamy vegan mashed potato recipes, look no further!
 Even adults love these vegan mashed potatoes.
 Or, if you're anything like me, eat butter bean mashed potatoes as a meal!

-Mashed potatoes with no chicken gravy served with a stuffed portobello mushroom with a side of asparagus.
+The recipe with no chicken gravy is served with a stuffed portobello mushroom with a side of asparagus.

 So, the next you make mashed potatoes, try butter bean mash.
 These vegan mashed potatoes never disappoint.